ottokiksmaler/nx500_nx1_modding/DEV and CS modes.md

-#How to Access DEV and CS Modes
+#How to Access DEV and CS Modes (and Remove Video Time Limit)

 Original work was done and published by [Vasile on DPReview](http://www.dpreview.com/forums/thread/3979382).